 There’s also a welcome call where we’ll verify what we’ve already gone over.
 Plus, new clients receive a Welcome Kit and an online Client Portal, where a lot of frequently asked questions are recapped.

-How long does it normally take you to reach a settlement with a creditor?
+How long does it normally take you to reach a resolution with a creditor?

-It takes about four to six months to reach a first settlement with a new client.
+It takes about four to six months to reach a first resolution with a new client.
 Sometimes it happens sooner, but we like to give four to six months as a general gage.

 Why does the negotiation process take so long?

-Is there anything in a consumer’s credit history that could cause a creditor to not want to settle a debt?
+Is there anything in a consumer’s credit history that could cause a creditor to not want to resolve a debt?

 One of the things that we always do is highlight our clients’ hardships to their creditors.
 So if somebody’s keeping out a lot of other debt with other credit cards, they might not appear to be struggling, and that really hurts our ability to negotiate.

-Accredited Debt Relief’s Certified Debt Specialists take up to 150 calls a day.
+Accredited Debt Relief’s Consolidation Specialists take up to 150 calls a day.
 How do you stay positive and friendly for each call?

 I think the important thing is to remember that it’s most likely the client’s first call.
 You’ve always got to reset and remind yourself that this could be their first time calling, and first impressions are everything.
 Debt is a very sensitive topic, and these calls can really change someone’s life.
 Being able to reset and remind yourself of the overall goal is really important.